-Mosquito Disease Transmission: Just the Facts, Ma’am.
+Mosquito Disease Transmission: Just the Facts

-So, are all viruses and parasites able to be passed from mosquitoes to humans?
-The short answer is no. Now for the longer answer: some viruses and parasites cannot survive the mosquito’s gut (like HIV).
+Now for the longer answer: some viruses (like HIV) and parasites cannot survive the mosquito’s gut.
 Because of that inability, they’re unable to establish within the mosquito’s cells and replicate.
 Environmental conditions, predominantly temperature, can also affect how a capable a virus or parasite is at infecting and replicating within a mosquito.

 0 replies